The project manager is responsible for budget management for school property projects.

 - There must be an approved project budget.

-- You, the board and the Ministry must have approved the project brief, which must include performance targets (see: Project briefs and files).
+- You, the board and the Ministry must have approved the project brief, which must include performance targets.

-- The Ministry’s procurement process must be followed as appropriate for the type of project (see: Procurement)
+- The Ministry’s procurement process must be followed as appropriate for the type of project.

 - You must use the advance on the design consultant’s fees.

-If the project does not go ahead, the board must repay the advance to the Ministry.
+If the project doesn't go ahead the board must repay the advance to the Ministry.

-We don’t advance designers’ fees for projects under $100,000 because they are likely to proceed more quickly.
+We don’t advance designers’ fees for projects under $100,000 because they're likely to proceed more quickly.

 Applying for the advance